DillonSteyl/SCIE1000/Week 3/conditionals_introduction_2.md

 **Task:** Write a program which takes a number as input from the user, and prints out the message "Don't be so negative!" if the number is below 0.

+**Hint:** If you can't remember how to take a number as input, go back to week 2!

 ## Solution
 ```python
 from pylab import *